 It is advised that a DM employing this rule clarify their stance regarding iconic spells before the game starts.

-Mana
+The Mana System

-When gaining spellcasting ability, the character also gains a pool of mana points equal to their spellcasting ability score (Intelligence for mages, charisma for paladins, etc.) plus their proficiency bonus, as well as 1 per the highest-level spell they can cast.
-For instance, a 5th level Mage with 16 Intelligence has a mana pool of 22 (16 from ability score, +3 from proficiency bonus, +3 from highest-level spell).
+When gaining spellcasting ability, the character also gains a pool of mana points equal to their two times their spellcasting ability score (Intelligence for mages, charisma for paladins, etc.) plus their caster level.
+For instance, a Mage with 16 Intelligence and caster level of 5 has a mana pool of 37 (two times the ability score + 5 caster level).

 Mana is spent on casting spells, and spells fail when the mana pool doesn’t have enough mana for the spell (unless the spell itself costs 0 mana).

-Cantrips

-Cantrips cost mana unless you gained them from another source than being a spellcaster (such as gaining it by being of a certain race or class).

-If you gained them by being a spellcaster, you can no longer tap into your innate magic to fuel the spell, but must draw from your magical reserves (until the cantrips cost 0 mana).

-For instance, a troll who is born with the power to perform minor mind-altering hexes (such as the vicious mockery cantrip) does not spend mana for such abilities.
-If the troll later learns at the hands of a witch doctor, they treat this as a bonus cantrip to their total prepared, and must spend mana for it (according to the below chart) until reaching a caster level of 5.
+Mana Cost of Spells

+The higher the spellcaster’s skill in wielding magic, the more efficient they can fuel their spells with mana.
+The cost is 16 mana points for the caster’s highest level spell.
+For each spell level below the highest, the mana cost is reduced by 3, to a minimum equal to the spell’s level.
+When you cast a spell of 7th, 8th, or 9th level, you cannot cast it again until after a short rest, regardless of how many mana you have in reserve.
+Cantrips do not cost mana.

+Some abilities reduce the mana cost of spells below the listed mana cost, to a minimum stated in the ability.
+In all cases and with no exceptions, spells that restore hit points are never reduced below 1 mana point.